 Siân is the Assistant Director of Undergraduate Programs in the Management, Leadership and Organisations Department and specialises in teaching business ethics, cross-cultural management and research methods.
 Siân is the module leader for two post-graduate modules; Management in a Globalised Context and the Dissertation module.

 Other Public Output

-Stephens, Siu00e2n and Robinson, Bryan (2021) The social license to operate in the onshore wind energy industry: a comparative case study of Scotland and South Africa.
+Stephens, Siân and Robinson, Bryan (2021) The social license to operate in the onshore wind energy industry: a comparative case study of Scotland and South Africa.
 Energy Policy , 148 (b).
-ISSN 0301-4215 (Published online first)
+ISSN 0301-4215

-Stephens, Siu00e2n (2020) An autoethnography of respectful tourism: the double-bind of a female traveller in Morocco.
+Stephens, Siân (2020) An autoethnography of respectful tourism: the double-bind of a female traveller in Morocco.
 In: Tourism and gender-based violence: challenging inequalities.
-Vizcaino-Suu00e1rez, Paola and Jeffrey, Heather and Eger, Claudia , eds.
-CABI, pp. 128-139.
+Vizcaino, Paola and Jeffrey, Heather and Eger, Claudia , eds.
+CAB International, Wallingford, Oxfordshire, UK, pp. 128-139.
 ISBN 9781789243215